 - 2.33.
 Speeches must be directed to the motion under discussion or to a personal explanation or point of order. - 2.34.
 A speech by the mover of a motion may not exceed 5 minutes without the consent of the Chairman. - 2.35.
-Subject to paragraph (d) below, speeches by other Councillors, including those councillors seconding or speaking during their right to reply, may not exceed 3 minutes without the consent of the Chairman.
+Speeches by other Councillors, including those councillors seconding or speaking during their right to reply, may not exceed 3 minutes without the consent of the Chairman.